Philip Humber's perfect game: The game

 Humber's second start of the season took place on the road in Safeco Field in Seattle, Washington, on April 21, 2012, and was played in front of a crowd of 22,472 people.
-The White Sox' catcher was A. J. Pierzynski and Humber's mound opponent, Blake Beavan, was a 2007 Texas high school player of the year.
+The White Sox' catcher was A. J. Pierzynski, and Humber's mound opponent, Blake Beavan, was a 2007 Texas high school player of the year.
+After the game, Beavan said that both starting pitchers shared a high school coach and played in Irving, Texas.
 The home plate, first, second, and third base umpires were Brian Runge, Marvin Hudson, Tim McClelland, and Ted Barrett respectively.
-The game was broadcast on Fox, with Mariners' broadcaster Dave Sims and Eric Karros on the call and its duration was two hours, seventeen minutes.
+The game was broadcast on Fox, with Mariners' play-by-play broadcaster Dave Sims and national color commentator Eric Karros on the call, and the game lasted two hours and 17 minutes.
 Karros, before the game, describing Humber's previous few games, remarked, "Gotta be a little better today."